zsutton/React-Fuzzy-Search/readme.md

 About
 -----

 An approximate search component.
-FuzzySearch allows a user to search data using any possible matching words, regardless of order, and with a best match searching algorithm that allows for misspellings and typos.
-For example, given a dataset with "March 16th Safety and Awareness Training, Room 217" a search for "Saferty Training" (note the typo) will rate it as a top result (assuming no better matches).
+FuzzySearch allows a user to search data using search terms (in any order) with a best match searching algorithm that allows for misspellings and typos.
+For example, given a dataset with "March 16th Safety and Awareness Training, Room 217" a search for "Saferty Training 217" (note the typo) will rate it as a top result (assuming no better matches).

 ## Installation